einsteinpy/einsteinpy/docs/source/gr_primer.rst

 :math:`R` relates the volume of infinitesimal geodesic balls in curved space to that in Euclidean space.

-This was a short and superficial look into some of the basic quantities that are used to characterize the structure of spacetime in General Relativity.
-Readers, who are interested in gaining a deeper understanding, are strongly recommended to peruse the resources listed in `References`_.
+With this, we end our short and superficial look into some of the basic quantities that are used to characterize the structure of spacetime in General Relativity.
+Readers, who are interested in gaining a deeper understanding, are strongly recommended to peruse the resources listed below.

 ----